FIFA 19 FUTTIES: What is it and what items can you claim for your Ultimate Team? | Goal.com

 What are the FUTTIES?

-FUTTIES is a FIFA 19 Ultimate Team promotion that will run between July 3 to August 14 and will allow FUT players deciding which stars receive FUTTIES items.
+FUTTIES is a FIFA 19 Ultimate Team promotion that will run between July 3 to August 14 and will allow FUT players to decide which stars receive FUTTIES items.

 Players will vote online between three stars across select categories for the first five weeks of the campaign with upgraded winner items than released via SBC.